 Because wireless networks rely on radio signals to transmit data, they are not as secure as wire network.
-Wireless networks are susceptible to viruses and breaches like eavesdropping and need to be protected in order to be secure.
+Wireless networks are susceptible to viruses and breaches like eavesdropping and need to

 There are many security measures to safeguard wireless networks, protect the data, and keep unauthorized users out.
 Hotspots, on the other hand, are often free of standard security practices in an effort to make it easy for anyone to connect.
 It may be found that some pay hotspots administered by service providers offer have some level of security, however, when using a hotspot, it's always a good idea to be proactive and to employ security measures of your own.